Henil28P/JUnit_Java-UnitTestingTDD/README.md

 - One of the use cases for annotations is to make rules for an interface that our compiler will take into account (eg. use `@FunctionalInterface` on top of the interface definition).
 1. `@FunctionalAInterface` - this will make sure only 1 abstract method is allowed in that interface.
 2. `@Override` - this makes sure that the method is actually an override from another method in the parent class - so with this annotation on top of the method, we cannot change the name of the method or change the number of parameters
+3. `@Deprecated` - this will warn developers that are using the code that the method they are using is actually deprecated.

+# Naming our tests using `@DisplayName` annotation
+- Improve the report that comes out of the test using `@DisplayName`
+- `@DisplayName` is an annotation that allows us to replace a default name with a custom name which allows us to make the report more descriptive.
+- Adding a `@DisplayName` to all of the tests can make the output better structured
+- `@DisplayName` replaces the default name of test class and methods to custom names in the test report
+- Note: It is a good practice to have descriptive names for our test methods, but it's even nicer to have a little description with spaces and punctuation instead.